agorelik2/budget-tracker/README.md

 ## Development

 I created three new files: server.js, public/manifest.webmanifest, public/service-worker.js, public/indexedDB.js.
 Updated server.js and public/index.html to implement the changes I made to allow the application to work offline.
-As soon the local environment was working and there no further errors, I pushed to heroku and ensured, I was able to use it and it was fully functional.
+As soon the local environment was working and there no further errors, I deployed the app to heroku and ensured that I was able to enter offline transactions and the transactions were stored and properly displayed when I switched back to online mode.

 ## Installation